Restrictions

 | |

-auto.create.topics.enable Auto Create Topics Switch |
+auto.create.topics.enable Auto-create Topic Switch |

-| It is recommended to disable the auto creation of topics and manage all topics via the control system and Admin API to avoid unmanaged topics. |
+| It is recommended to disable the automatic creation of topics and instead manage all topics through the control system and Admin API to prevent them from becoming unmanageable. |

-num.partitions Default number of partitions created for a Topic |
+num.partitions Default number of partitions for created topics |

-Topic-level Configuration
+Topic-Level Configuration

-Parameter | Constraint Value | Description |
+Parameter Items | Limit Value | Description |

 ---|---|---|